Embarking on Public Holidays in India: Unveiling the Tapestry of Cultural Odyssey

 Explore public holidays in India for travelers - Gandhi Jayanti

 Gandhi Jayanti, observed on October 2nd, pays tribute to Mahatma Gandhi, the leader of India's non-violent independence movement.
-The day is a national holiday, and people participate in prayer services, cultural programs, and activities that promote Gandhian principles of truth, non-violence, and communal harmony.
+The day is an Indian national holiday, and people participate in prayer services, cultural programs, and activities that promote Gandhian principles of truth, non-violence, and communal harmony.

 Throughout the country, on this day, numerous activities and rituals are organized to honor and reflect on Gandhi's teachings and values.
 The site of Gandhi's cremation, Raj Ghat in New Delhi, is frequently the focal point of the ceremonies.
 Political leaders, social activists, and residents assemble to pay their condolences at his monument with flower offerings.